 Now for the obvious reasons of convenience and cost, fake eyelashes are the much more popular alternative.

-And when it comes to fake eyelashes and mascara, the burning question is – Do you put mascara on before fake lashes, or after?
+And when it comes to fake eyelashes and mascara, the burning question is – Do you put mascara on before or after fake lashes?

 You should be applying mascara before fake eyelashes.
 In this article, we are going to tell you why, as well as give you some tips on how to apply falsies like a pro.

-Do You Put Mascara On Before Fake Lashes?
+Do You Put Mascara On Before or After Fake Lashes?

 Depending on what your fake lashes are made from, chances are they will be thicker than your natural lashes.